 Community Resilience Planning Guide

-The Guide includes a planning scenario for the fictional community of Riverbend to show how the process can be used and how disaster resilience can be integrated into community planning.
+A fictional community, Riverbend, illustrates the six-step process and how disaster resilience can be integrated into community planning.

-The official first version of the Guide will be released this fall and updated periodically as new best practices and research results become available and as communities gain experience using the guide and recommend improvements.
+The first version of the Guide was released on October 29, 2015, and may be updated periodically as new best practices and research results become available and as communities gain experience using the guide and recommend improvements.

-Coinciding with the release of the Draft Community Resilience Planning Guide Dr. Willie E. May, Director of NIST, has posted an update on the commerce.gov blog discussing the importance of the community resilience, providing background on the Community Resilience Planning Guide, and inviting the public to comment on the draft.
-The blog post can be found through the link below:
+Coinciding with the April 2015 release of the Draft Community Resilience Planning Guide Dr. Willie E. May, Director of NIST, has discussed the importance of community resilience, providing background on the then-draft Planning Guide: